 - A dwelling, residence, or vehicle they lawfully occupy

-- Private property you own or lease
+- Private property they own or lease

 Consequences of a Gun Conviction in Smithville, MO